David and Goliath: Small One-step Model Beats Large Diffusion with Score Post-training: Introductions

-To close this gap, we introduce \method (\meth), a novel approach to train human-preferred one-step generators.
-Inspired by the success of reinforcement learning using human feedback (RLHF) in training large language models~\citep{christiano2017deep,ouyang2022training}, we frame the human-preference alignment problem as maximizing the rewards with a score-based divergence constraint.
-This yields generated samples that not only adhere to user prompts but also improve in aesthetic quality.
-Our approach differs from traditional RLHF methods, which rely on Kullback-Leibler (KL) divergence for distribution regularization.
-Instead, we propose score-based divergences, which offer more stable training dynamics and better final performance.
-While the direct computation of the score-based divergence is intractable, we develop a novel solution by deriving a tractable gradient computation method, leading to a tractable pseudo-loss that stands equivalent to the intractable one in the gradient perspective.
-With DI*, we are able to train large-scale human-preferred one-step text-to-image generative models.
+To close this gap, we introduce \emph{\method} (\textbf{\emph{\meth}}), a novel post-training approach that aligns one-step text-to-image generators with human preference while maintaining the ability to generate diverse and photo-realistic high-resolution images.
+We frame the human-preference alignment problem as reward maximization with score-based divergence constraints.
+This yields generated samples that not only have improved human reward but also adhere to user prompts.
+Unlike traditional RLHF methods \citep{christiano2017deep,ouyang2022training,anonymous2024diffinstruct}, which rely on Kullback-Leibler (KL) divergence for distribution regularization, we demonstrate that score-based regularization is important to preserve sample diversity and avoids reward hacking -- the model generates weird, painting-like outputs with high rewards but low realism.

-In our evaluation, our best 0.6B DiT-\meth-1step model, using diffusion transformer (DiT)~\citep{peebles2022scalable} as generator architecture and PixelArt-$\alpha$~\citep{Chen2023PixArtFT} as reference diffusion model, has set a new benchmark on the COCO-2017 validation prompts dataset.
-It achieves an ImageReward~\citep{xu2023imagereward} of 1.31 and an Aesthetic Score\citep{laionaes} of 6.30, significantly outperforming the previous leading models such as 2.6B SDXL-DMD2 4-step models~\citep{yin2024improved} and Stable Diffusion XL~\citep{podell2023sdxl} with 25 model steps by $\textbf{50.5\%}$ and $\textbf{77.0\%}$, respectively.
-Moreover, this model also reaches a new high with Human Preference Score V2.0~\citep{wu2023human} of \textbf{28.70}, surpassing leading models like SDXL-DMD2, the PixelArt-$\alpha$, DALL-E 2~\citep{ramesh2022hierarchical} and the Stable Diffusion XL with Refiners.
-When using Stable Diffusion V1.5 as the reference model and the same UNet architecture for the generator, our SD1.5-\meth-1step model with only 0.86B parameters exceeds the performance of 2.6B SDXL-DMD2~\citep{yin2024improved} and SD1.5-DPO~\citep{wallace2024diffusion}.
-These results establish \method as a versatile, architecture-flexible approach for aligning one-step text-to-image generators with human preferences.
+Our experiments demonstrate three key advantages: 1) \emph{\textbf{Efficiency}}: The 2.6B \emph{DI*-SDXL-1step} model generates $1024\times 1024$ resolution images in a single step, using only 1.88\% of the inference time and 29.3\% of the GPU memory of the 50-step 12B FLUX-dev model.
+2) \emph{\textbf{Superior Performance}}: On Parti prompts, \emph{DI*-SDXL-1step} achieves higher PickScore, ImageReward, and CLIPScore than FLUX-dev-50step.
+It also sets a new state-of-the-art HPSv2.1 score of 31.19 among open-source models.
+3) \emph{\textbf{Fidelity}}: The model maintains diversity and prompt adherence, matching FLUX-dev and SD3.5-large on COCO benchmarks while being orders of magnitude faster.